Mueller now investigating Democratic lobbyist Tony Podesta

 Under FARA, people who lobby on behalf of foreign governments, leaders or political parties must file detailed disclosures about their spending and activities with the Justice Department.
 Willful failure to file the forms is a felony and can result in up to five years in prison, though such prosecutions are rare.

-The Podesta Group filed a FARA registration for its work with ECMU only after the payments were reported by the media.
+The Podesta Group amended its FARA registration to accurately reflect its work with ECMU only after the payments were reported by the media.
 Manafort's firm also filed a FARA registration after media reports in June disclosed its work in Ukraine from 2012 through 2014.

+A spokeswoman said the Podesta Group’s original filing was submitted after the advice of legal experts because the ECMU "had certified that it was neither funded nor directed by a foreign government or political party."

+After the media reports, said the spokeswoman, the Podesta Group reached out to FARA regulators who instructed how the firm should file.

 The ECMU was reportedly backed by the Party of Regions, the pro-Russian and oligarch-funded Ukrainian political party for which Manafort worked as a consultant, and which paid his firm millions.
 Viktor Yanukovych of the Party of Regions, a Manafort client, was president of Ukraine during the ECMU campaign, which ran from 2012 to 2014.
 He fled the country in 2014.